nazariyg/Phred/README.md

 echo $array->length();  // 15
 ```

-For creating an OOP array from a list of values, you would use the syntax that is shorter than `array()` by 4 characters:
+For creating an OOP array from a list of values, you would use a syntax that is shorter than `array()` by 4 characters:

 ```php
 $array = a("one", "two", "three", "four", "five");